redis/NRedisStack/Examples/PipelineWithAsync.md

 var pipeline = new Pipeline(db);
 ```

-Create metadata labels for time-series.
+Create metadata labels for a TimeSeries object:

 ```csharp
 TimeSeriesLabel label1 = new TimeSeriesLabel("temp", "TLV");
 TimeSeriesLabel label2 = new TimeSeriesLabel("temp", "JLM");